 We follow this basic formula when it comes to buying travel insurance.
 If we plan on doing anything physical on a trip, things that could get us injured like bike riding or skiing, then we’ll definitely get it.
 But if all we’ll be doing is taking a quick 3-day trip to go traveleating in Taipei, then we probably won’t.
 Buying our airline tickets with our credit cards entitles us to free basic insurance anyway.

-When we do decide to get it, we buy insurance from World Nomads or SafetyWing.
-They’re both trusted travel medical insurance providers used by many long-term travelers.
-Check out my article on why we buy travel insurance for more information.
-You can follow the links to get a free quote from World Nomads or SafetyWing.
+When we do decide to get it, we buy insurance from SafetyWing or Heymondo.
+They’re popular travel insurance providers used by many long-term travelers.
+Click on the links to get a free quote from SafetyWing or Heymondo.
+Get 5% off on Heymondo if you pick up a policy using our link.

 10. Bring the Right Power Adapter